-Yes, you can take paid family leave for multiple reasons in one year but you cannot exceed the maximum number of weeks allowed for that year (a total of ten weeks in 2020 and twelve weeks in 2021).
-For example, in 2020, if you take three weeks of paid family leave to care for a seriously ill loved one, you would have an additional seven weeks of leave to use for any other reason.
+Yes, you can take paid family leave for multiple reasons in one year but you cannot exceed twelve weeks of leave for that year.
+For example, if you take three weeks of paid family leave to care for a seriously ill loved one, you would have an additional nine weeks of leave to use for any other reason.